 Accident

-If the hurt caused was accidental and without any criminal intent, the person found guilty may be absolved or face lesser charges.
-However, for this defence to be effective, it must be proven that the accused took reasonable precautions and did not act negligently.
-Not all defences apply universally to each case involving voluntarily causing or grievous hurt.
+Not all defences apply universally to cases of voluntarily causing or grievous hurt.
 For example, claiming self-defence against charges that involve dangerous weapons to deter a public servant may not hold up well in Court.
 The effectiveness of these defences is contingent upon the case’s specific facts, which will be closely examined in a criminal Court.

 No Previous Criminal Record

 First-time offenders who have not engaged in prior criminal activities are often viewed more favourably by the Court.
 This suggests that the act may have been an isolated incident rather than a pattern of habitual offending.
-The lack of a criminal record can reflect positively on the individual’s character and their likelihood of rehabilitation, which can result in a more lenient sentence.
-For example, someone with no prior offences who acted impulsively during an emotionally charged situation may be treated more leniently compared to a repeat offender with a history of violence.
+The absence of a criminal record can reflect positively on an individual’s character and likelihood of rehabilitation, which may result in a more lenient sentence.

 Genuine Remorse